 Office 2016 adds the collaborative feature that arguably makes its rivals as good as they are – it is now possible to co-author Office documents with colleagues in real time.
 Known as real-time presence, the feature works for documentations and presentations across both Word and PowerPoint.
 It also functions across multiple devices; an internet connection and access to Office 2016 are all that you need.
 In Word, you can also see others’ changes as they make them; to work in either application, though, the document must be stored on either OneDrive or SharePoint (go to this site to get all the details), rather than locally.

 You can finally wave goodbye to the back-and-forth email tag that has been the mainstay of document sharing and collaboration for too long.
 You send your colleague a document by way of an email attachment, they download it and make their changes, save the file with a new name and then send it back – and so on and so forth.
 It’s enough to give even the most organized and tech-savvy among us a major headache.
-Office 2016 relieves this pain, and makes it simple to save files online with SharePoint or OneDrive, right from Office’s in-built ribbon pane.
+Office 2016 relieves this pain, and makes it simple to save files online with SharePoint like the ones from KWizCom or OneDrive, right from Office’s in-built ribbon pane.

 More efficient email